lparisot/spring-devops/src/main/ansible/README.md

 * master.yml will create all AWS part (instances, security groups, ...).
 * jenkins.yml will populate the jenkins server
 * artifactory.yml will populate the artifactory server
+* webserver.yml will populate the webserver with our application

 The jenkins server will contains:
 * java jdk